agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 In the Service Management section, we showed how we can use the `IamPolicyService` to share our service with another user.
 Here's how it looks in the Cloud Console.
 Note that now we have gone back and logged in with our producer identity.

 Begin by giving the user the IAM role of "Service Consumer".
+For this screen, we are logged into the Cloud Console with the service owner's identity.

 ![alt text](/screenshots/serviceusage-grant.png)

 The user can then look up your API in the Cloud Console.
+Here we are logged in as the service consumer:

 ![alt text](/screenshots/serviceusage-granted.png)